-We provide independent, expert digital advice to help organisations make sense of the Digital Age - how to use the Web, social media and mobile devices to stay relevant to customers, improve productivity and stay competitive through innovation.
+We provide independent, expert advice to help organisations and their leaders make sense of the Digital Age - how to use the Web, social media and mobile devices to stay relevant to customers, improve productivity and stay competitive through innovation.

 Each of our digital advisory assignments is different because every organisation's digital journey is different.
 We work hard to learn about the nuances of each client to ensure the advice we give is relevant to them and creates the most value for them and their customers.
-No two digital strategies can be the same because they need to reflect each organisation's unique starting pint on the journey and challenges along the way.
+No two digital strategies can be the same because they need to reflect each organisation's unique starting point on the journey and challenges along the way.

-A digital strategy provides the framework for imagining, creating, managing, delivering and monitoring digital activities that will help facilitate an organisations strategic plan and business plan with the customer experience being the lifeblood central.
+A digital strategy provides the framework for imagining, creating, managing, delivering and monitoring digital activities that will help facilitate an organisation's corporate plan.

 We can help you with all phases of your digital strategy from development through implementation and evaluation.